Augustan drama: The new Tory wits, escalating satire, and the creation of the Licensing Act 1737

 Henry Fielding was not done with ministry satire.
 His Covent-Garden Tragedy of 1732 was set in a brothel amongst the prostitutes.
 Although the play was only acted once, it, like Tom Thumb, sold when printed.
 Its attacks on poetic license and the antirealism of domestic tragedians and morally sententious authors was an attack on the values central to the Whig version of personal worth.
 Two years later, Fielding was joined by Henry Carey in anti-Walpolean satire.
 His Chrononhotonthologos takes its cue from Tom Thumb by outwardly satirizing the emptiness of bombast.
 However, it also encoded a very specific and dangerous satire of King George II and his statutory wife.
 The king and queen never meet in the play, and the subject is the former's wars with personal discomfort and the latter's desire for adultery.
 In particular, the Queen herself is implicitly attacked.
 However, the play also appears to be a superficial work of fancy and nonsense verse, and it delighted audiences with tongue twisters and parody.
 However, Carey worked The Dragon of Wantley into a play in 1734.
 Fielding and Carey, among others, picked up the cudgels where the Tory Wits had set them down and began to satirize Walpole and Parliament with increasing ferocity (and scatology).
-Although a particular play of unknown authorship entitled A Vision of the Golden Rump was cited when Parliament passed the Licensing Act of 1737 (the "rump" being Parliament, a rump roast, and human buttocks simultaneously), Carey's Dragon of Wantley was an unmistakable attack on tax policy and the ever-increasing power of the London government over the countryside.
+Although a particular play of unknown authorship entitled A Vision of the Golden Rump was cited when Parliament passed the Licensing Act 1737 (the "rump" being Parliament, a rump roast, and human buttocks simultaneously), Carey's Dragon of Wantley was an unmistakable attack on tax policy and the ever-increasing power of the London government over the countryside.
 Notably, Fielding's and Carey's plays made allowances for spectacle.
 Indeed, their plays relied upon a burlesque of spectacle and by spectacle, for the effects of TopsyTurvy armies in Chrononhotonthologos (stacked atop each other instead of in ranks) and the titular dragon of Wantley, as well as the miniaturizing of Tom Thumb and the lurid scenery of the Covent Garden brothel, were part of the draw and part of the humor for these plays.